Narek-Ohanyan/armenia-reforestation-predictive-framework/README.md

 This audit ensures that the reforestation strategies proposed by the framework do not ignore the carbon debt incurred by the computational tools used to design them.
 The negligible footprint of **0.000041 kg CO2** confirms that the framework provides high-resolution predictive power without significant environmental overhead, ensuring a net-positive impact for the **FORACCA** initiative.

 > 📊 *The detailed environmental audit log can be found in `development_pipeline/emissions.csv`.*

+> **Academic Status:** This repository contains the validated computational framework developed for a Bachelor of Science Capstone at the American University of Armenia.
+The full formal thesis and associated manuscript are currently undergoing peer review for scientific publication.
+For inquiries regarding the full text or collaboration, please contact the author at nar.ohanyan.eco@gmail.com.
 ---
 *© 2026 Narek Ohanyan.
 Developed as part of the BSCS Capstone at the American University of Armenia.*